What Size Air Conditioner Do I Need?

 The larger the air conditioner, the more it will cost.
 This is true whether you’re investing in central air conditioning or whether you’re purchasing individual units for single rooms.

 For central air conditioners, prices can start at $3,000 for smaller 2-ton units.
 Units in the middle of the range can cost about $5,000.
 Top-end AC units can reach more than $10,000.

 If a room unit requires installation, it may cost up to $200.
 Central air conditioners cost a lot more to install and the cost can run up to $6,000.
 Installation cost is something to be considered when purchasing your unit.
 You don’t want the nasty surprise of an unexpected and high installation fee.

 The easiest units to self-install are individual room units.
 Freestanding ones only need to be plugged in.
 Window units may require a bit more effort in order to properly mount them in the window.
 Some companies offer installation for wall units, but they’re still possible to install by yourself.

 Both central air units and single units will require some cleaning and maintenance.
-Wall and freestanding units may be the easiest to care for because they’re within closer reach.
+Wall and freestanding units may be the easiest to care for because they’re within close reach.
 Wall units and central air may have parts that need to be maintained that are more difficult to easily get to.

-It can be safe to purchase an air conditioner online, so long as you properly do your research.
-Know exactly what size your home needs.
+It can be safe to purchase an air conditioner online, as long as you properly do your research and know exactly what size your home needs.
 You may want to have a professional come out and make a recommendation to be 100% certain.